 As you can imagine, souvenirs inside Disney parks can be quite expensive.
 If you want to save a few dollars, consider buying some Disney-themed gifts online before your trip and bringing them with you.

 Some popular items could include hats, Mickey or Minnie ears, t-shirts, stuffed animals, pins, picture frames, key chains, etc.

 Hot Tip: Bring a handful of quarters and pennies so you can create your own official souvenirs at the Coin Press Machines throughout the parks!

-If you are staying onsite at an official Disney hotel, you will receive a free MagicBand.
-MagicBands have RF chips in them and allow you to unlock your hotel room, enter the parks, access your FastPass reservations, and much more.
+Unfortunately, MagicBands are no longer free for Disney hotel guests.
+MagicBands have RF chips in them and allow you to unlock your hotel room, enter the parks, access your Genie+ Lightning Lane reservations, and much more.